 Solution Driven Representation

-If you own a small company, a small business lawyer can help you start your operation and keep it running smoothly.
-The Weisblatt Law Firm’s counsel and legal representation know the challenges that small business owners face, and we are here to help.
+If you own a small company, a small-business lawyer can help you start your operation and keep it running smoothly.
+The Weisblatt Law Firm knows the challenges that small-business owners face, and we are here to help.
 Proper legal guidance may keep your company out of legal trouble so it can perform at its best.
 Our firm has been helping small businesses like yours since 2009, so you can trust us to provide you with effective and affordable legal representation.
 We strive to develop long-lasting client relationships so we can address routine issues as well as legal problems that come up unexpectedly.

-Get help from our Houston small business lawyers today.
+Get help from our Houston small-business lawyers today.
 We’ll be here for you when you need us.
-Call us today at (713) 666-1981 for a free telephone consultation so we can show you how we can help.
+Call us today at (855) 242-7092 for a free telephone consultation so we can show you how we can help.

 Why Hire a Lawyer for a Small Business?

-Costs of a small business lawyer vary, according to factors such as what work is involved with the case, and the fee structure of the firm.
-Most small business lawyers charge hourly fees, which may start at $150 or more per hour, but some firms are flexible about fees.
+Costs of a small-business lawyer vary, according to factors such as what work is involved with the case and the fee structure of the firm.
+Most small-business lawyers charge hourly fees, which may start at $150 or more per hour, but some firms are flexible about fees.
 Other lawyers charge a flat fee, no matter how long the task might take to finish, and this should be negotiated in advance.
-Another option is to hire an attorney on retainer, where the small business owner pays an advance, to have a lawyer who is always available to work on tasks and draws from the retainer while doing so.
+Another option is to hire an attorney on retainer, where the business owner pays an advance, to have a lawyer who is always available to work on tasks and draws from the retainer while doing so.

 What Kind of Lawyer Do I Need for a Small Business?

-Whether you are starting, running, or closing a small business, you need a small business lawyer that specializes in the issues that small businesses deal with.
-It is important to develop a relationship with a small business lawyer so you can have questions answered as they arise and deal with legal issues that present themselves, but it’s especially important to retain a business lawyer when you are faced with litigation or issues that are too complex, too time-consuming, or fraught with liability to handle on your own.
+Whether you are starting, running, or closing a small business, you need a small-business lawyer that specializes in the issues that small businesses deal with.
+It is important to develop a relationship with a small-business lawyer so you can have questions answered as they arise and deal with legal issues that present themselves, but it’s especially important to retain a business lawyer when you are faced with litigation or issues that are too complex, too time-consuming, or too fraught with liability to handle on your own.

-Our small business lawyers handle a wide range of business issues, and when you have our team on your side, we will examine your situation to find out your areas of concern.
-We will listen to your needs as a business owner and that of your organization, and go on to provide counsel and help you solve problems in a timely and responsive manner.
+Our small-business lawyers handle a wide range of business issues, and when you have our team on your side, we will examine your situation to find out your areas of concern.
+We will listen to your needs as a business owner and those of your organization, and go on to provide counsel and help you solve problems in a timely and responsive manner.
 Our attorneys will be there to help with all aspects of business administration, including contract negotiations, employment disputes, and drafting business policies.
-The following are some of the areas our small business lawyers specialize in:
+The following are some of the areas our small-business lawyers can assist you with:

 1. Sole proprietorship